microsoft/jacdac-ddk/README.md

 A common realization of a Jacdac device is a printed circuit board (PCB) that includes a microcontroller unit (MCU) connected to a specific set of components including sensors, actuators, network interfaces and/or power supplies.

-## Jacdac architecture and terminology
+## Jacdac motivation and terminology

+Jacdac is a bus-based plug-and-play hardware and software stack for microcontrollers and their peripherals such as sensors and actuators.
+Jacdac is primarily designed for “modular electronics” scenarios that support rapid prototyping, creative exploration, making and learning through physical computing.
+Jacdac is designed to be cheap, flexible and extensible.

-A key idea behind Jacdac is a separation of concerns between the worlds of _client_ (application) code and  _server_ (firmware) code that interface with sensors/actuators.
+Architecturally, a key idea behind Jacdac is a separation of concerns between the worlds of _client_ code (applications) and  _server_ firmware that interfaces with sensors/actuators.
 The Jacdac protocol and services are abstractions that achieve this separation, creating a client/server architecture.
+This architecture naturally results in the following categories of Jacdac device:

 ### Jacdac brains